 If you’re unsure whether your ceiling may contain asbestos, you can buy a mail-in asbestos test kit for about $35.
+Be sure the kit is EPA approved.
 With this, you carefully scrape a small piece into a plastic bag that seals and send it to a mail-order certified testing lab.

 How to Remove a Popcorn Ceiling, Step by Step

 If your popcorn ceiling does not contain asbestos, the following information will guide you through removal.

 Begin by preparing the room for the mess, then move on to the removal process.

 1 Because you need to spray water onto the ceiling to remove the texture, begin by turning off the power to the receptacles and light fixtures at the circuit breaker panel.